dicarlolab/mkturk/public/readme.md

 Weight: Weight in kilograms

 ## ENV
-BatteryLDT: Stores any status update from the battery API, L=battery level in %  D=estimated time until battery discharges  T=performance.now() timestamp of latest battery status update
+BatteryLDT: Stores any status update from the battery API, L=battery level in %  D=estimated time until battery discharges  T=Date.now()-StartDate timestamp of latest battery status update

 CanvasRatio: Ratio of the logical canvas pixels to the physical screen pixels = BackingStoreRatio/DevicePixelRatio